ing-lele/Baby-logger-v2/README.md

 sudo systemctl enable button.service
 ```
 and you're done.
 Hopefully nothing went horribly wrong in the process.
 And if it did, a quick Google was able to save you.

+Almost forgot.
+If you do want to use a NeoPixel to give some visual feedback on which exact button was pushed - you'll have to [install Adafruit python libraries for it](https://learn.adafruit.com/adafruit-neopixel-uberguide/python-circuitpython) and uncomment the relevant lines in the python script.
+We found it quite useful.